 Timeline: Work is continuing to fine-tune the design and have the project “shovel ready” by the end of the year.
 Construction could begin early in 2021.

-Washington Commons is seeking additionalindividuals, couples, and families.
-The innovative project has attracted members from the Bay Area and as far away as Maryland.
-“We think this is perfect for people who want to live near their work and for others who are looking to downsize and live in an exciting urban location,” said Anne Geraghty, one of the community’s founding members.
+Washington Commons is seeking additional buyers to fill out their community and welcomes individuals, couples, and families of all ages to explore this new homeownership option.
+The innovative project has attracted buyers from the Bay Area and as far away as Maryland.
+“We think this is perfect for people who want to live near their work and for others who are looking to downsize and live in an exciting urban location,” said Anne Geraghty, one of the community founding members.

-(MORE MORE)

-Innovative Condominium Community Approved in West Sacramento - Page 2
+For more information, go to www.Washington-Commons.org

 Design Team: